Kickin' It, Israeli Style

 - Share This Story

-The 2018 FIFA World Cup is taking the soccer world by storm.
-Itamar Nurko of Beachwood is also using his love of soccer in a very special way in Israel through the Jewish Federation of Cleveland’s Onward Israel internship program.
+The 2018 FIFA World Cup took the soccer world by storm this summer.
+Itamar Nurko of Beachwood used his love of soccer in a very special way in Israel through the Jewish Federation of Cleveland’s Onward Israel internship program.
 Onward is a two-month summer internship, which allows college students and recent college grads to immerse themselves in Israeli culture – living and working in Tel Aviv, Israel.

 Onward offers a vast amount of opportunities available – from teaching, technology, social work, and sports.
-As a rising senior at The Ohio State University majoring in Sports Industry, Itamar will be interning at the Ramat Gan Olim Department, developing sports activities for children.
+As a current senior at The Ohio State University majoring in Sports Industry, Itamar interned at the Ramat Gan Olim Department, developing sports activities for children.
 “Soccer has always played a major part in my life and it’s so incredible that Onward had this internship option,” Itamar said.
-“I feel as though this internship is going to teach me a lot about what I can accomplish in the future.”
+“My time there helped them not only with their everyday overflow of tasks that needed to get done, but gave them more of a millennial perspective on ways to market themselves and create events for younger Olim.”

 Itamar has had a deep connection to Judaism, Jewish Cleveland, and Israel since he was a kid.
 “I graduated from Mandel JDS, a Federation beneficiary agency, and went to Israel with them,” said Itamar.
 “It was that trip when I first fell in love with the country.
 Israel is very special to me, and having this opportunity to travel there with my peers was incredible.
 After high school, I took a Gap Year in Israel.
 That just fueled my passion for Israel even more; as soon as I got back home to Cleveland, I had the desire to go back.”